rockstor/rockstor-website/content/paid_support.md

 Ergo; we cannot, nor can any other OSE hosted project, associate a contribution to a "... defined benefit, access, or deliverable ..."!

-This page now intends to provide a community curated list of fiscally independent **Paid support** providers.
+This page now intends to provide a community-curated list of fiscally independent **Paid support** providers.

 ---